a-Rahmati/facial-wrinkles/README.md

 ## Results
 The model's performance was evaluated using metrics: accuracy, and IoU (Intersection over Union).
 The results indicate that the model effectively segments facial wrinkles.

+Here are an example of the model's prediction:

+![wrinkle masked man](assets/result.png)

 ## Usage
 To use the model for detecting facial wrinkles you need to clone the project and train the model using on of the notebooks.

-## Examples
-Here are some an example of the model's predictions:

-![wrinkle masked man](assets/result.png)

 ## References
 - [`Skin-Disease-Detection`](https://github.com/gjain307/Skin-Disease-Detection/) project for the training data.